 15. No Experiments With Types of Blog Posts

-You are targeting a broad spectrum of audience.
+You are targeting a broad spectrum of audiences.
 Although you have divided them based on their demographics, they are still unique.
 Each one of them has their own set of likes and dislikes.

-In short, you will have a diverse audience with multiple choice over time.
+In short, you will have a diverse audience with multiple choices over time.

 The experiment is not only with the type of content but can also be with the niche in blogging.